Operation Cookie Monster: police shut huge cybercrime site

 He gave the example of a 71-year-old man who lost almost 70,000 euros from his investment account, with items ordered from web shops in his name.

-"The victim told us he felt like treading water in a massive swimming pool with no idea how to get out," Van Well said.
+"The victim told us he felt like he was treading water in a massive swimming pool with no idea how to get out," Van Well said.

-The site had a worldwide reach, said the EU's judicial agency, Eurojust, which is also based in The Hague.

-"Genesis Market customers were located all over the world and actively purchasing stolen packages of victim data until this takedown," it said.
+French police said officers had arrested three men on Tuesday in France near Paris and Lyon.

+"They were three major clients of the platform, who had bought several hundred bots, representing several thousand accesses," added the officer, a specialist in cybercrime.

+Investigators in Germany searched 62 properties connected to 58 suspects and seized several electronic data devices, the BKA federal police and prosecutors in Frankfurt said in a joint statement.

-The US Treasury Department in a statement said Genesis is believed to be located in Russia.
+The US Treasury Department said in a statement Genesis was believed to be located in Russia.

-"This action was coordinated with the U.S. Department of Justice (DOJ) and international partners from a dozen countries," it said.
+"This action was coordinated with the U.S. Department of Justice (DOJ) and international partners from a dozen countries," it added.

 © 2023 AFP